 Sunnova’s filing paints a picture of a company that is growing quickly but with challenges ahead.
 It raises interesting questions about the future of the residential solar market and what business model will most appeal to investors.

 Like Sunrun and Vivint Solar, Sunnova focuses on solar leases and power-purchase agreements with homeowners, known as the third-party ownership (TPO) model.
-Sunnova remains the long-term owner of its PV installations, rather than selling systems outright through cash or loan deals.
+Sunnova typically remains the long-term owner of its PV installations rather than selling systems outright, though it also does some loan deals.

 Compared to its closest TPO rivals, Sunnova is unique in relying entirely on smaller solar companies to sell and install its systems, through its network of “dealers.”
 Sunrun and Vivint Solar both have large in-house installation teams.